* Freeport could face $5 bln in extra taxes over next 3 yrs -Reuters calculation

 The government is under pressure ahead of elections this year to ensure that foreign companies are not seen to receive more favourable treatment than local miners.

 The new regulation was a “form of punishment” for companies that did not have domestic smelters, the finance minister told reporters this week.

 Union officials have warned the new tax will force layoffs at Freeport, but a top company official said there were no such plans yet.

 “It is an absurd policy,” said Syahrir Abubakar, executive director of the Indonesian Mining Association.
 “With the high export tax, the mining industry will be forced to stop and close their activity.”

-Freeport and Newmont are also involved in contract renegotiations with the government, and any legal action on tax could hinder their hopes of an extension agreement that would allow them to work longer at their lucrative mines.
+Freeport and Newmont are also involved in contract renegotiations with the government, and any legal action on tax could hinder their hopes of an extension agreement to work longer at their lucrative mines.

 Freeport’s copper production in Indonesia provides around 19 percent of the company’s total global revenue, and its contract is due to expire in 2021.